sendbird/sendbird-calls-ios/README.md

 ## Configure the Application for the SDK

 ### Background Mode
 To support background operation, your VoIP app must have `Background Mode` enabled in the `Xcode Project > Signing&Capabilities` pane.
-Select the checkbox for `Voice over IP` and `Remote notifications`.
+Select the checkbox for `Voice over IP`.

 To receive push notifications, your app also must have `Push Notifications` enabled in the `Xcode Project > Signing&Capabilities` pane.
-> For more information about VoIP push notification and PushKit, see Apple's [CallKit](https://developer.apple.com/documentation/callkit) and [PushKit](https://developer.apple.com/documentation/callkit)
+> For more information about VoIP push notification and PushKit, see Apple's [CallKit](https://developer.apple.com/documentation/callkit) and [PushKit](https://developer.apple.com/documentation/pushkit)
 <br/>

 ### Configure Your App's Info.plist File
 iOS requires that your app provide static messages to display to the user when the system asks for microphone permission :
 * If your app uses device microphones, include the [NSMicrophoneUsageDescription](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW25) key in your app’s Info.plist file.
+* If your app uses device camera, include the [NSCameraUsageDescription](https://developer.apple.com/documentation/bundleresources/information_property_list/nscamerausagedescription) key in your app’s Info.plist file
 <br/>

 ## Initialize the SendBirdCall instance in a client app